2019 HPA Suction Dredge Rule Making

 - Accept public comments from February 25, 2019 through 5pm Monday April 8, 2019.

-- Fish and Wildlife Commission will hold a public hearing Friday or Saturday April 5 or 6 at the Natural Resources Building in Olympia, WA., to listen to oral public testimony - check the agenda for specific day and time
+- Fish and Wildlife Commission held a public hearing Friday, April 5 at the Natural Resources Building in Olympia, WA., to listen to oral public testimony.

-- Prepare recommendations for the Fish and Wildlife Commission
+- Staff prepared recommendations for the Fish and Wildlife Commission.

 Updates will be posted here as they become available.